TalesDias/LunchBot/README.md

 **The scrapping** is done on `scraper.py` it using `Beautiful Soup`, by first finding the lunch and dinner sections, then in each one the normal and the vegetarian options and finally processing the table to read the menu, before returning the whole menu in JSON format.

 **The formatting** is done on `lang_proc.py` where first the menu JSON is processed into a single string before being fed to langchain.
-Langchain then uses the GPT model and the prompt provided at `prompts/menu_formater.md` to generate a custom message, which will be sent to the user.
+Langchain then uses an LLM model and the prompt provided at `prompts/menu_formatter.md` to generate a custom message, which will be sent to the user.

 **The sending** is done on `whatsapp.py` and its quite literaly just using the `requests` library to send an HTTP request with the menu to GREEN-API so it can sent it to the requested group.